Roboy/autonomous_driving_v2/README.md

 ```

 The recorded data will be saved as a bag file with the date and time of recording as its name.

+## Scripts in the roboy ad package:

+### imu_remapping.py

+This script subscribes to the IMU topic (`/imu_data`) provided by the SBG ROS Driver and converts the proprietary SBG IMU Data format to the standard ROS sensor_msgs/Imu message format.
+The new messages are published to a new topic called `/imu`.

+### lidar_remapping.py

+This script subscribes to the Lidar PointCloud2 topic (`/livox/lidar`) provided by the Livox ROS Driver and sets the time stamp of each message to the current ROS time.
+This is necessary, as in its current set-up no sync signal is provided to the Lidar and thus the Lidar's internal time does not match the ROS time.
+The new messages are then published to a new topic called `/points2`.

+### fixBag3D.py

+This script takes bag files as an input and performs some repairing steps to the ROS messages, so that they are compliant with Google Cartographer.
+Mainly, it aligns the time stamps of Lidar and IMU messages so that they are in the same time range and correct order.
+Furthermore, it also remaps the `livox/lidar` topic to `/points2` if not already happened.
+This scripts works supplementary to the two previously named scripts on offline data.
+For more information on how the time stamp remapping works see [the corresponding Confluence page](https://devanthro.atlassian.net/wiki/spaces/SS19/pages/491290693/Data+preprocessing) (access might only be possible, if you have access to Roboy's Confluence)